clazarom/doordash_lite_project/README.md

 # Testing

 The testing units developed are designed to verify:
-- The restaurant listview: both generating mock local values and requesting real store data from the server
+- The restaurant listview - both generating mock local values and requesting real store data from the server
-- Some simple navigation functions, among the fragments
+- MainActivity navigation - between the PagerViwer fragmetns as well as transitioning between the mainList and detailItem
-- The REST API calls
+- REST API calls to the server {GET restaurant list , GET restaurant detail}

 ##Troubleshooting Testing